JacksonWilson99/Riscord/README.md

     Changes to permissions should be immediately reflected for affected users.
     Options for modifying permissions should be accessible from the server settings menu.

+# Functional Requirements

+1. Server Management
+a.
+Allow users to create, modify, and delete servers.
+b.
+Acceptance Criteria: Users should be able to initiate server setup, change server details, and remove a server without encountering errors.

+2. Category Management
+a.
+Enable users to create, modify, and delete categories within servers.
+b.
+Acceptance Criteria: Users should have the ability to add new categories, rename existing categories, reorganize categories, and delete categories as needed.

+3. Channel Management
+a.
+Allow users to create, modify, and delete text and voice channels within servers.
+b.
+Acceptance Criteria: Users should be able to add channels, adjust channel settings, and remove channels successfully.

+4. Communication Tools
+a.
+Support live text and voice chat.
+b.
+Acceptance Criteria: Users should be able to engage in real-time communication through text and voice without experiencing noticeable lag or quality issues.

+5. Permission Settings
+a.
+Allow server owners to modify user permissions.
+b.
+Acceptance Criteria: Server owners should be able to change permissions, and those changes should be reflected immediately for affected users.

+6. Account Registration and Management
+a.
+Enable new users to register and existing users to modify or delete their accounts.
+b.
+Acceptance Criteria: Users should be able to register a new account, modify their account details, and delete their account as needed.

+7. Server Membership
+a.
+Allow users to join multiple servers, leave servers, and switch between servers.
+b.
+Acceptance Criteria: Users should be able to seamlessly join or leave servers and switch the active server view without encountering system errors.

+8. Social Interaction
+a.
+Provide a feature for users to send friend requests, manage a friends list, and display online/offline statuses.
+b.
+Acceptance Criteria: Users should be able to send friend requests, accept or decline friend requests, manage their friends list, and view the online/offline status of other users.

+9. Direct Messaging
+a.
+Offer a direct messaging feature for private user communication.
+b.
+Acceptance Criteria: Users should be able to send, receive, and view direct messages with other users in real time.

+10. Media and Link Sharing
+a.
+Allow users to add media and embed links in their messages.
+b.
+Acceptance Criteria: Users should be able to upload and share media files and links, which should be accessible to others in the chat.

+11. Notifications
+a.
+Provide customizable notifications for various user activities.
+b.
+Acceptance Criteria: Users should receive notifications according to their settings and have the ability to customize what they are notified about.

+12. Tagging and Mentioning
+a.
+Support the functionality to tag or mention users in chats.
+b.
+Acceptance Criteria: When a user is tagged, they should receive a notification, and the tag should be visible in the chat.

+13. Customization
+a.
+Allow users to change server themes.
+b.
+Acceptance Criteria: Users should be able to change the theme of a server and see the visual changes on the user interface.

+# Non-Functional Requirements
+1. Performance
+a.
+Efficiently handle user traffic to ensure smooth operation.
+b.
+Acceptance Criteria: The system should maintain responsiveness and stability even when several users are accessing various features simultaneously.
+2. Usability
+a.
+Ensure that the platform is adaptable and easy to use for all users.
+b.
+Acceptance Criteria: Users should be able to navigate the system effortlessly or at least perform basic tasks without requiring guidance or instructions.

+3. Reliability
+a.
+Maintain system stability and prevent crashes or failures.
+b.
+Acceptance Criteria: The system should operate without disruption during demonstrations, and even if there are disruptions, it should be able to recover from them easily.

+4. Scalability
+a.
+Ensure that the system can accommodate increase in users and user engagement without having to manually tailor the platform each time there is a growth.
+b.
+Acceptance Criteria: The system should be able to add additional mock users, servers, categories, channels, etc. without the need for manual adjustments in the database or the platform’s code base.

+5. Security
+a.
+Protection of user data and privacy.
+b.
+Acceptance Criteria: Basic security measures such as hashed passwords should be implemented to protect user accounts and other sensitive information.

+6. Compatibility
+a.
+Ensure that the functionality of the platform remains consistent across different browsers and environments
+b.
+Acceptance Criteria: The system should perform as expected on Chrome, Firefox, Safari, etc. during demonstrations to showcase compatibility with commonly used web browsers.